C0deWiser/telegram-subscriber/README.md

 Package uses `irazasyed/telegram-bot-sdk`.
 So above all follow [Telegram Bot SDK instructions](https://telegram-bot-sdk.com/docs/getting-started/installation) and set up your first Telegram Bot.
+Most likely you need to run:

+    php artisan vendor:publish --tag="telegram-config"

 In `config/telegram.php` configuration file add bot `name` parameter and register `DeeplinkCommand`.
 You may not define `webhook_url` as it will be